miso-lims/miso-lims/docs/user_manual/worksets.md

 ## Working with Items in a Workset

-The Edit Workset page contains Samples, Libraries, and/or Library ALiquots lists, depending on what you've added to the workset.
+The Edit Workset page contains Samples, Libraries, and Library Aliquots lists, depending on what you've added to the workset.
 These lists function the same as other Samples, Libraries, and Library Aliquots lists, so the same options for working with these items are available in the toolbars at the top of each table.